patricksongzy/inv-track/README.md

 * use interfaces to return errors and make errors more up-to-spec
 * ideally we would be using something like Nginx, but since we're not as focused on deployment, the current setup works
   * in fact, Kubernetes would be a sensible choice, along with making sure everything here is stateless to make this **highly available** - which for subscriptions, is implemented using Redis
-* `anymap` should be replaced by another crate - critical

 ## Third-party Crates and Packages
 * multiple open-source crates and packages were used to build this.
 Their licences are included below